gacela-project/gacela-project.com/content/docs/bootstrap.md

 ### The `gacela.php` file

-You can define the configuration as second parameter in the `Gacela::bootstrap()` in your `index.php` or, alternatively, you can create a `gacela.php` file in your application root directory which returns a `Closure(GacelaConfig)` function.
+You can define the configuration as the second parameter in the `Gacela::bootstrap()` in your `index.php` or, alternatively, you can create a `gacela.php` file in your application root directory which returns a `Closure(GacelaConfig)` function.

 ```php